Muhammad ibn Ibrahim Al ash-Sheikh: Other roles

 He served as president of the Constituent Council of the Muslim World League.
 He was one of the closest advisors of King Faisal having significant effects on the latter's role in the Arab world.

 Family

 Muhammad was the father of Ibrahim ibn Muhammad Al ash-Sheikh, Saudi minister of justice from 1975 to 1990 and Abdullah ibn Muhammad Al ash-Sheikh, Saudi minister of justice from 1993 to 2009.

 He was the first cousin of King Faisal whose mother, Tarfa bin Abdullah, was from the Al Sheikh family.

+Legacy

+The Dakhna Grand Mosque in Riyadh, when rebuilt in 2005, was renamed after him in his honor as Sheikh Muhammad bin Ibrahim Mosque.